 The most well-known shareware websites tend to have the largest selections.
 Without a doubt, the easiest such Web addresses to remember are Download.com and Shareware.com.
 They are both owned by CNet, and have the same contents, since the latter address is merely a portal to the former, but with a very different user interface.
 Download.com groups their offerings into 12 major categories, including Audio, Internet, Games, and Business.
 Within each category, programs are grouped by subcategory.
 This makes it easier to compare all available programs of a particular type.

 Download.com has several features to help you in determining which programs are be best suited to meet your needs.
-Each subcategory contains a list of the top five most popular programs within that category (and a link to look further down the list) and the top five programs receiving the highest number of user comments (which we will discuss in a moment).
+Each subcategory contains a list of the top five most popular programs within that category (and a link to look further down the list) and the top five programs receiving the highest number of user comments (which I will discuss in a moment).
 If you know the name of the program you are looking for, or know at least one word within its title, then you can use the search facility, which allows you to search within the current category, within Windows programs only, within Download.com, throughout all of CNet, or throughout the entire Internet.

 Once you have identified one or more programs whose descriptions sound promising, you should read the comments posted by other users who have already tried those particular programs.
 While the less popular programs may have only a handful of comments, the more heavily downloaded programs can have several thousand comments.
 You of course do not have to read all of them to get a sense of what other people think of the programs, because the average rating (using a five-star rating system) is shown for each program.
 Admittedly, many of the user comments are unintelligible or otherwise useless, but these are usually offset by detailed critiques in which previous guinea pigs, er, users describe the weaknesses of and problems caused by the program in question.